Last Updated: Aug 6, 2007

 But that's not the explanation for why 350,000 apartments lacked water for two weeks in Oxfordshire and 45,000 lacked electricity.
 It doesn't explain why in the urban area of Yorkshire, the septic lines exploded, pushing their waste into the streets and significantly aggravated the situation.

 The real explanation lies in the greed of the private water and electric companies.
 These water companies are in charge of the septic systems.
 For some years, supported by local officials, they have told the taxpayers exactly the same story.
-First they proclaim their "desire" to modernize the infrastructure, but in return, they must raise their rates, for example, by 40 per cent.
+First they proclaim their "desire" to modernize the infrastructure, but in return, they must raise their rates, for example, by 40%.
 Then the government, pretending to defend the consumer, says no. Then it agrees to a smaller rate increase.
 In this way, the government pretends to save the public and the companies justify their refusal to invest.

 The water and electric companies, along with the insurance and housing speculators, have already planned how to benefit from the recent downpours.
 They are already demanding more subsidies from the government because of the "cost of the worsening climate."